validmind/documentation/README.md

 ![](site/about/ValidMind-logo-color.svg)

 This is the home for the user-facing documentation and related infrastructure for ValidMind.
-If you want to make updates to our external docs site, you're in the right place.
+If you want to make updates to our external docs site, you're in the right place!

 ## Contributing to the documentation